blaisewang/AlgorithmAnalysis.Swift/README.md

 ## Longest Common Subsequence
 Get longest common subsequence from string A and B.

 Calculate the distance between these two strings.

+## Activity Selection
+Given a sequence of activities `[(Int, Int)]`, the first integer means start time, and the second integer means finish time.

+And get the selection of non-conflicting activities.